raganwald-deprecated/homoiconic/2011/01/misadventure_part_ii.md

 <a target="_blank" href="http://min.us/mvkEt6y#1"><img src="http://i.min.us/jeaApo.png" border="0"/></a>

 This is Part II, wherein we start our examination of controller methods with a look at `controller.wake()`.
 In [Part I][pi], we had an introduction to the game and its controller.
 In [Part III][piii], we'll look at a controller method that wires a model, a collection, and a view up to a template.
+In [Part IV][piv], we'll do a double-take and talk about loading classes.

 controller.wake()
 ---